A sinkhole appeared in my yard, now what?

 Repairing a sinkhole in your yard

 The first step in the sinkhole repair process is determining what is causing the hole to occur.
 Excavating the affected area will show the source of the sinkhole problem.
-Sinkhole issues are generally caused by:
+As mentioned above, sinkholes are generally caused by:

 - A pipe break